 There is no impact if you turned 55 before 30 June 2015.

-When you reach your preservation age you are able to set up an Early Access to Super (EATS) arrangement and purchase an Income Stream.
+When you reach age 60 you are able to commence a transition to retirement arrangement and purchase an Income Stream.
 For more information see the Triple S PDS.